appollosputnik/aerodynamicCodeBase/README.md

 4. We have full set of Aerodynamic-CFD code in this  STRUCTURED AND UNSTRUCTURED PDE MAPPED GRID, and some a number of Solver.
 More details will be provided as we progress over the period of time.
 5. I am also writing a good quality manual so that you can play around with it.

+# Build Instructions.
+1. Load the .pro file into Qt Creator studio.
+2. And just Build. and run.
+3. It is so far a pure Qt code you can build without any much problem.